jkey-67/spyglass/README.md

 `CLIENTS_API_KEY = "-top-secret-api-key-"`

+Register as developer and create a own application key on the [EVE-Developer](https://developers.eveonline.com/applications) webpage.

 Currently, users with Windows may want to choose Qt 5.15.2 inside requirements.txt

 ## The background of Spyglass